- ALREADY SUBSCRIBED?

 It was in the 17th century, however, that the pastoral atmosphere of Auteuil appealed to the upper classes in search of a reposing, healthful retreat.
 Soon Auteuil became home to some of the world’s most fascinating and illustrious literary and stage personalities – along with a mix of aristocrats and diplomats.

 Auteuil gained the additional reputation as a health center in the 1800s when therapeutic mineral springs were discovered.
 Several medical clinics sprouted up but they no longer exist.

-The most famous resident of Auteuil was Jean-Baptiste Poquelin (better known as Molière, 1622-1673), father of the classical French play, La Comédie Française.
+The most famous resident of Auteuil was Jean-Baptiste Poquelin (better known as Molière, 1622-1673), father of many classical French plays.
 His country home was at #2 rue d’Auteuil.
 Molière and many of his companions in the arts enjoyed gathering at an inn to eat and have stimulating discussions on the latest artistic currents and topics of the day.
 This took place at L’Auberge du Mouton Blanc, #40 rue d’Auteuil, one of the oldest restaurants in Paris.

 Some of the people Molière shared company with are famous literary personalities like playwright Jean Racine and poet-critic Nicolas Boileau.
 Among the independent ladies were the writers and progressive thinkers Madeleine de Scudéry, Ninon de Lenclos and the prominent tragic actress, Marie Champmeslé (who died in Auteuil).
 Should you decide to dine at Le Mouton Blanc, you may feel the lingering presence of this group as their portraits hang on the walls looking over the diners.